KavehZaf/NTNU_Presentations/NTNU_TeamBatterySeminar/PresentationText.md

 For many reasons the TODAY power system structure is about to change substantioally.
 So the traditional chain between large power porducers and consumers is getting weaker and weaker!
 Some of these reasons are
 1. Phasing out heavy- carbon sources and nuclear power plants,
-2. Increase penetration of solar and wind produtions at the end users.
+2. Increase penetration of solar and wind produtions at tail of the network.

 Slide7: